Disabled Persons (Independent Living) Bill [HL]

 Key Rights for Disabled Persons:

-• Right to Self-Directed Assessment: The right to participate in assessing their own needs for support.
+- Right to Self-Directed Assessment: Control over their own needs assessment for support.

-The bill amends several existing acts, including the Mental Health Act 1983, the Care Standards Act 2000, the Children Act 1989, and the Housing Act 1996, to better align them with the principles of independent living.
+The bill amends several existing Acts, including the Mental Health Act 1983, the Care Standards Act 2000, the Children Act 1989, and the Building Act 1984, to better reflect the principles of independent living and ensure consistency across different areas of legislation.

 Government Spending

-The bill doesn't specify exact figures for increased government spending.
-However, it mandates the creation of a national economic plan to outline the costs and benefits of implementation, including transitional funding and the reinvestment of savings from other areas to support the new provisions.
-The ultimate financial impact will depend on the scale of the implemented services and the level of individual needs and budget allocations.
+The bill doesn't specify exact figures for government spending.
+However, it requires the creation of a national economic plan to outline the costs and benefits of implementing the bill's provisions, including transitional funding.
+It also suggests that the government may reinvest savings from other areas into the implementation of this Act.

 Groups Affected